Artheriax/FoE/systems/Monsters.md

 - **Examples:** Light Elementals, Prismatic Beasts, Solar Hawks, Gleaming Sentinels.
 - **Behavior:** They are drawn to and often amplify existing light sources.
 Their energy can be purifying to the touch but is more often used as a devastating laser-like weapon.
 They are common in deserts and at high altitudes.
 - **Essence:** They leave behind Radiant Core Essences, glowing, warm orbs that are painful to look at directly.
-- **Notable Specimen — The High Prism** *(Sixth Era)* — A Prismatic Beast of exceptional luminosity documented in the high-altitude research stations above the Caldenmere Plateau.
-Responsible for the permanent blinding of three researchers and the destruction of a survey station before targeted neutralization.
-Core Essence extracted post-engagement rated Grade Exceptional.
-MOD subsequently reclassified Prismatic Beasts from Elemental (Radiant) — Standard to Elemental (Radiant) — Elevated in response to the incident.

 ### Umbral Monsters